paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-035-endangered-species.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsecs. (b) and (c)(1), was in the original “this Act”, meaning Pub.
 L. 93–205, Dec.
 28, 1973, 81 Stat.
-884, as amended, known as the “Endangered Species Act of 1973”, which is classified generally to this chapter.
+884, known as the Endangered Species Act of 1973, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out below and Tables.

 #### Amendments
 1988—Subsec. (a)(4)(G).
 Pub.
 L. 100–478 substituted “; and” for period at end.